oksusoo1/fireflutter/README.md

 ## Chat

-- bundle many chat messages if they are written in 20 minutes.
+- put many chat messages in one chat message box(balloon) if they are written in 20 minutes.